Martin A. Hansen: Works

 Hansen's debut novel Nu opgiver han was published in 1935.
 The story depicts a farming community on the island of Zealand and their progressing disillusionment with life.
 These themes were continued in his 1937 novel Kolonien.
 His 1941 novel, Jonathans Rejse, follows Jonathan Smed as he outwits the devil by trapping him in a bottle and embarks to deliver him to his king.
-Through the course of his journey, the narrator is caught up in the struggle between good an evil and is confronted by the ambiguous and many faces of evil in his own world.
+Through the course of his journey, the narrator is caught up in the struggle between good and evil and is confronted by the ambiguous and many faces of evil in his own world.

 Lucky Kristoffer (Danish: Lykkelig Kristoffer) was published in 1945, shortly before Denmark was liberated at the end of WWII.
 The novel is set during the Count's Feud and narrated by a shopkeeper named Martin.
 Over the course of the story, Martin recounts his younger years traveling with Kristoffer, a young idealist who dedicated his life to protecting others as a knight and eventually died for his beliefs.
 As is characteristic of confessional writing, the narrator is forced to admit that while his lack of ideals had kept him safe, it made Kristoffer a more courageous man than he had been.

 In 1946, just after the end of WWII, Hansen published Tornebusken, a collection of short stories which addressed the darkness of the postwar atmosphere and attempted to derive meaning from the death and suffering caused by the war.
 The work's three stories include: ”Tornebusken,” ”Midsommerfesten,” and ”Septembertaagen.”
 In 1947, Hansen published Agerhønen, a collection of 12 short stories.
 Several of the stories in the collection drew upon to his own childhood experiences and centered on themes of life, death, and resurrection.
 His final collection of short stories, Paradisæblerne og andre historier, was published in 1953.